kp-forks/TimeCapsuleLLM/README.md

 - Scaling dataset size and geographic coverage
 - Expanding beyond London to additional cities

-The work is being carried out in collaboration with researchers from University College London (UCL) and additional institutional involvement is under discussion.
+The work is being carried out in collaboration with researchers from Muhlenberg College & Georgia State University.

 ##  Datasets